21 New TV Shows Premiering in 2018 (That We Actually Care About)

 From the Hulu press release: “A psychological-horror series set in the Stephen King multiverse, Castle Rock combines the mythological scale and intimate character storytelling of King’s best-loved works, weaving an epic saga of darkness and light, played out on a few square miles of Maine woodland… Castle Rock is an original suspense/thriller — a first-of-its-kind reimagining that explores the themes and worlds uniting the entire King canon, while brushing up against some of his most iconic and beloved stories.”

-Sam Shaw (Masters of Sex) and Dustin Thomason (Lie to Me) are executive producing with J. J. Abrams We don’t know much about this ambitious show yet, but it’s sure to please fans of Stephen King’s massively popular novels and movies.
+Sam Shaw (Masters of Sex) and Dustin Thomason (Lie to Me) are executive producing with J. J. Abrams.
+The first three episodes will premiere on July 25.

 Titans, Unnamed DC Comics service — TBA 2018